b-d1/BestApps/README.md

 ### Description

-BestApps is a prototype for a mobile application for app-recomendation, similar to AppsZoom (for Android).
+BestApps is a prototype for a mobile application for app-recommendation, similar to AppsZoom (for Android).
 The core functionalities of the mobile apps are:

 - Displaying user ratings, downloads, and other public information about the give mobile app.
 - Displaying BestApps ratings, and app reviews, based on two criterias: usability, user experience and also, an overall rating about the app is given.
 (Ratings and reviews will be added by BestApps team, or by members selected from BestApps team).